sai-oduri/AI-Image-Gen/README.md

 ## Note

-You can try locally with your own OpenAI(DALL-E) API-KEY.
+You can try locally with your own OpenAI(DALL-E) and Cloudinary API-KEY.